equalframework/equal-doc/docs/usage/views.md

 The default values is `model_collect` (which is an alias for `core_model_collect`)

 !!!
 Note
     Controller are considered as entities.
-When a controller is specified for a list View, a related `search.default` view is expected , which describes the layout of the form for values relating to fields returned by the `::announce` method of the view controller.
+When a controller is specified for a list View, a special view is expected (`search.default`) for describing the layout of the form for inputing parameters values (i.e. fields returned by the `::announce` method of the view controller).
 In turn, those values are sent to the controller along with default values (`entity`, `fields`, `domain`, `order`, `sort`, `start`, `limit`, `lang`) for feeding the View.
 Example: for controller `sale_booking_collect`, a `packages/sale/views/booking/collect.search.default.json` file is expected.

 <a name="common_header"></a>